chrislearn/hugo-theme-mistiness/docs/user.md

 ### Front-matter settings

-Tranquilpeak introduces new variables to give you a lot of possibilities.
+Mistiness introduces new variables to give you a lot of possibilities.

 Example :
 ``` markdown